1948 Case Services

 Italian-born male ascendant becomes a US citizen before his child was born in the US, leaving the applicant no choice but to go through the maternal line

-- Applies in cases where an Italian-born man emigrates, acquiring foreign citizenship before the birth of his child.
+It applies in cases where an Italian father/spouse emigrates, acquiring foreign citizenship before the birth of his child.

-- For children born before January 1, 1948, s/he may petition the courts for recognition of Italian dual citizenship through his or her mother–the spouse of the early-naturalized Italian-born father.
+For children born before January 1, 1948, s/he may petition the courts for recognition of Italian dual citizenship through his or her mother, the spouse of the naturalized Italian father.

 Italian-born male ascendant with one or more female intermediate ascendants born in the United States